YosefAbire/Yosef-Abire/README.md

 ---

-⭐️ *“Code is like humor.
-When you have to explain it, it’s bad.”*
+⭐️ *“The strongest part of any system is the part people never see.”*

 — Yosef Abire